a = 10

 Exercise: Create a float variable for temperature and print it in a sentence using an f-string.

-)Complex numbers have a real and imaginary part, written as a + bj
+complex)Complex numbers have a real and imaginary part, written as a + bj.

 Examples: